Last updated on July 22nd, 2026.

 • If you don’t have a candy thermometer, cook the honey over medium heat for 2-3 minutes while stirring.
 The honey is ready once you notice it is slightly darker, if you have a doubt or you feel nervous, remove it from the heat after 2 minutes.

 • The mixture sticks to the bowl.
-Make sure to stir occasionally and use a whisk to scrape the bowl more efficiently.
+So make sure to stir occasionally and use a whisk to scrape the bowl more efficiently.
 You can use a hand mixer to whisk in the egg.

-• Dough Consistency: If your dough seems too sticky, refrigerate it for about 30 minutes before baking.
+• Dough Consistency: If your dough seems too sticky, refrigerate it for about 30 minutes before shaping and baking.
 This will make it easier to handle and shape.

 Make Ahead and Storage